7gxycn08/WSA-Tray-Helper/README.md

 # WSA-Tray-Helper
-**Start/Stop and Monitor Windows Subsystem for Android status from System Tray.**
+**Start/Stop and Monitor Windows Subsystem for Android from System Tray.**

 ## Preview: